grntco/100daysofcode/README.md

 Day 94: Continued the Intermediate HTML and CSS course from The Odin Project.
 Basically finished the sign up form project.
 Worked with :focus, outline:none, and other tricks to style my form.
 Might validate passwords with JS, or move on to next lesson.

 Day 95: Continued the Intermediate HTML and CSS course from The Odin Project.
 Worked on a JS script to validate the passwords on my sign up form.
 Also added regex patterns in the HTML to match a correct format.

+Day 96: Continued the Intermediate HTML and CSS course from The Odin Project.
+Finished my sign up form project, completing the JS script for password validation.